-The Python course content covers the Python syntax, semantics, runtime environment, and general computer programming concepts and techniques.
-The Python course content also includes real-life programming tasks and situations.
-The material covered in Python prepares learners for the PCEPTM - Certified Entry-Level Python Programmer certification (Exam PCEP-30-0x), which is a professional credential.
+Python Programming: This portion of the course teaches the students Python syntax, semantics, runtime environment, and general computer programming concepts.
+The Python course also includes real-life programming tasks.

-The Networking course content covers the foundation of networking and network devices, media, protocols, and device configuration to connect to networks.
-The Networking course content also includes the use of application layer services to accomplish real-world tasks, such as creating a Local Area Network (LAN).
-Students may earn 3 credits through Fairleigh Dickinson's Middle College Program by successfully completing this course with a C or better.
+Networking: This portion of the course teaches the students how to build and configure a network.
+The students learn how to implement and configure network devices, network media, and protocols that are necessary to build networks.
+The Networking course also includes the use of application layer services to accomplish real-world tasks, such as creating a network for a business environment.
+Students may earn 3 college credits through Fairleigh Dickinson's Middle College Program by successfully completing this course with a C or better.
 Tuition fees apply for the Fairleigh Dickinson Middle College Program.
-Students completing this course should take the Cybersecurity 3: Honors Linux course the following year.
-This course is credited towards the 21st Century Life Careers/Career Technical Education credit requirement for graduation.
+This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.